 In this podcast on matrix working, Kevan Hall, CEO of Global Integration, examines the issues facing individuals working in matrix organizations, and summarises some of the skills people need to develop in order to address them.

 Abridged transcript for anyone reading on RSS or via a mobile – player at bottom of page.

 We make a clear distinction between what we call matrix working and the matrix structure.

 Matrix working is work that crosses the traditional vertical reporting lines of function and geography.
 So cross-functional virtual teams and international working are all examples of matrix working.
-Some companies then go on to use a formal matrix organisation structure, where someone will have multiple reporting lines and several bosses.
+Some companies then go on to use a formal matrix organization structure, where someone will have multiple reporting lines and several bosses.
 Matrix working is now everywhere.
-Matrix structures are increasingly the structure of choice for large, complex organisations.
+Matrix structures are increasingly the structure of choice for large, complex organizations.

 What is different about working in this matrix style?